by Heidi Boudro

 1. The artificial sweeteners in diet soda and other foods provoke and prolong sugar addiction and have additional side effects of their own.

 Aspartame is associated with headaches, vision problems, seizures, and many other serious symptoms, as shown by many thousands of complaints to the FDA.
 Approximately 80% of all consumer complaints to the FDA concern aspartame!
-It is addictive with its own potentially dangerous withdrawal symptoms.

 It is likely that all of the artificial sweeteners are harmful.
 They are addictive and have been shown to increase appetite.